DBS partners with Exiger, tech leader in risk and compliance solutions, to fend off evolving risks of financial crime | 15.11.19 | finanzen.ch

 DBS partners with Exiger, tech leader in risk and compliance solutions, to fend off evolving risks of financial crime

+To harness screening technology powered by artificial intelligence to enhance customer screening processes

 SINGAPORE and NEW YORK, Nov.
-14, 2019 /CNW/ -- To fend off the evolving risks of financial crime, DBS Bank has partnered with Exiger, the global leader in tech-enabled financial crime, risk and compliance solutions, to implement an artificial intelligence (AI) powered due diligence solution to streamline and further bolster the bank's screening processes.
+15, 2019 /PRNewswire/ -- To fend off the evolving risks of financial crime, DBS Bank has partnered with Exiger, the global leader in tech-enabled financial crime, risk and compliance solutions, to implement an artificial intelligence (AI) powered due diligence solution to streamline and further bolster the bank's screening processes.

 Designed by Exiger's technologists and financial crime compliance specialists, the automated AI-powered solution, DDIQ, understands and analyses content with cognitive reasoning to accelerate and enhance risk assessments of clients, investments, transactions, third parties and counterparties.
 Findings from each level of risk assessment are recorded in the platform in a transparent and concise manner to ease the process of manually extracting and collating data for audit, compliance, and regulatory purposes.